 If your cupcakes are flat, you probably overfilled the cupcake liners with too much batter.
 Only fill them about two-thirds of the way full.

-Can I freeze cupcakes?
+Can you freeze cupcakes?

+Yes!
 You can freeze unfrosted cupcakes for up to 2 months.
 Just let them cool to room temperature, then store them in a freezer-safe bag.
 When you are ready to enjoy, thaw overnight in the refrigerator and bring to room temperature before frosting and enjoying!

-How to store leftovers:
+How to store chocolate cupcakes:

-For best results, store leftovers in airtight containers in the refrigerator for up to 3 days or for 1 day at room temperature.
+For best results, store leftovers in airtight containers in the refrigerator for up to 5 days or for 2-3 days at room temperature.
 If storing in the fridge, let the cupcakes come to room temperature for 10 – 20 minutes before enjoying.

-If you love this recipe, try these next!
+If you love this recipe, try these gluten-free desserts next!